Comprehensive Zoning

 In Maryland, zoning must be consistent with planned land use, therefore most of the proposed zoning changes are to align with the adopted Plan2040 Planned Land Use Map, which the County Council adopted in May 2021.
 There may also be updates initiated by property owners who apply to change their zoning, and there may be additional updates proposed by County staff and community stakeholders as part of the Region Plan process.

 The County will conduct comprehensive zoning in tandem with Region Plans.
-Regions 2, 4, and 7 will undergo comprehensive zoning starting in 2023.
 Sign up to receive updates via email about the comprehensive zoning process.
+For more information on the Region Planning process, see the Region Plans Hub sites.

 For more information on the Region Planning process, see the Region Plans hubsites.